-- NICE medicines management in care homes quality standard - CQC adult social care medicines FAQs - 4.11.9 The Provider shall also understand and make use of professional advice documents produced by the Care Quality Commission, (or its predecessor, the Commission for Social Care Inspection and any successor regulatory body), including - The Administration of Medicines in Care Homes, Medicine Administration Records (MAR) In Care Homes and Domiciliary Care, and the Safe Management of Controlled Drugs in Care Homes or subsequent revisions, and The Minutes of Drugs Act 2004 (amondod) - The Misuse of Drugs Act 2001 (amended).
+- 4.12.9 The Provider shall also understand and make use of professional advice documents produced by the Care Quality Commission, (or its predecessor, the Commission for Social Care Inspection and any successor regulatory body), including - The Administration of Medicines in Care Homes, Medicine Administration Records (MAR) In Care Homes and Domiciliary Care, and the Safe Management of Controlled Drugs in Care Homes or subsequent revisions, and - The Misuse of Drugs Act 2001 (amended).

-4.12 End of life care
+4.13 End of life care

-- 4.12.1 The Provider must be fully aware of the National End of Life Care Strategy (2008)6 and ensure that the Services remain of the highest quality and reflect these recommendations at all times. - 4.12.2 The Provider shall ensure all Staff are considerate and mindful of the principles described in the 'Dying Well Community Charter Principles of Care and Support'7 published by the National Council for Palliative Care and must provide the appropriate training and support to ensure that those reaching the end of their lives are treated well and retain the utmost dignity and choice at all times. - 4.12.3 The Provider shall actively encourage Residents and their representatives, if appropriate, to discuss end of life wishes and ensure that Residents are fully involved in the assessment and planning for their end of life care and are able to make choices and decisions about their preferred options. - 4.12.4 The Provider shall refer to the local Clinical Commissioning Group if the Resident is eligible for Continuing Healthcare fast track funding.
+- 4.13.1 The Provider must be fully aware of the National End of Life Care Strategy (2008) and ensure that the Services remain of the highest quality and reflect these recommendations at all times. - 4.13.2 The Provider shall ensure all Staff are considerate and mindful of the principles described in the 'Dying Well Community Charter Principles of Care and Support' published by the National Council for Palliative Care and must provide the appropriate training and support to ensure that those reaching the end of their lives are treated well and retain the utmost dignity and choice at all times. - 4.13.3 The Provider shall actively encourage Residents and their representatives, if appropriate, to discuss end of life wishes and ensure that Residents are fully involved in the assessment and planning for their end of life care and are able to make choices and decisions about their preferred options. - 4.13.4 The Provider shall refer to the local Clinical Commissioning Group if the Resident is eligible for Continuing Healthcare fast track funding.

-4.13 Dying and death
+4.14 Dying and death

-- 4.13.1 The Provider must have a policy and procedure relating to the care of people who are dying and the tasks to do in the event of a death. - 4.13.2 There must be a record of the Resident's wishes regarding his/her funeral. - 4.13.3 When a Resident dies the provider must sensitively tell the next of kin and the allocated social worker.
-If there are no relatives the relevant Council must be told as they may be responsible for arranging the funeral. - 4.13.4 When a Resident who is subject to a Deprivation of Liberty dies whilst in the home the death must be reported to the Coroner or the Police. - 4.13.5 The Individual Placement Agreement will terminate with immediate effect upon the Resident's death or permanent departure without notice from the Care Home.
-The Provider shall notify the Council in writing of the Resident's death within 24 hours. - 4.13.6 In the event of the Individual Placement Agreement terminating as a result of the service user's death, the Council's sole liability to the Care Home shall be a one-off payment not exceeding the net weekly amount the Council usually pays the Care
+- 4.14.1 The Provider must have a policy and procedure relating to the care of people who are dying and the tasks to do in the event of a death. - 4.14.2 There must be a record of the Resident's wishes regarding his/her funeral. - 4.14.3 When a Resident dies the provider must sensitively tell the next of kin and the allocated social worker.
+If there are no relatives the relevant Council must be told as they may be responsible for arranging the funeral. - 4.14.4 When a Resident who is subject to a Deprivation of Liberty dies whilst in the home the death must be reported to the Coroner or the Police. - 4.14.5 The Individual Placement Agreement will terminate with immediate effect upon the Resident's death or permanent departure without notice from the Care Home.
+The Provider shall notify the Council in writing of the Resident's death within 24 hours. - 4.14.6 In the event of the Individual Placement Agreement terminating as a result of the service user's death, the Council's sole liability to the Care Home shall be a one-off payment not exceeding the net weekly amount the Council usually pays the Care Home, representative of up to three days notice payment, provided that the Care Home ensures that the Resident's accommodation is left vacant for up to three days following the Resident's death or permanent departure in order that the Resident's relatives or the Council can deal with the Resident's personal items and possessions.
+Where any relatives of the Resident wish to deal with such personal items or possessions and do not remove them from the Care Home within three days following the Resident's death or permanent departure, the Care Home shall deal directly with those relatives and the Council shall have no further liability for the cost of the Services.